barob1n/crawlR/README.md

 ## Description

- Batch based web crawler that utilizes the asynchronous features of R' curl package to crawl through a list of user supplied websites.
+ Batch based web crawler that utilizes the asynchronous features of R's curl package to crawl through a list of user supplied websites.

  Basic process is: